 The 20th Century heralded an urban renewal programme throughout the city, reaching its zenith with the creation of the world-famous buildings by Antoni Gaudí.

 2-Day Barcelona Itinerary: Map

 To start you on your way, I have made a map of the sights that you will cover during your two days in Barcelona.
-Attractions included in day one of this Barcelona itinerary are coloured in red on this map; day two sights are in yellow.
+Attractions included on day one of this Barcelona itinerary are coloured in red on this map; day two sights are in yellow.

 Click on the image for more information.

-Two Days in Barcelona: Day 1 – Get to Know the City
+Two-Day Barcelona Itinerary: Day 1 – Get to Know the City

 Your Barcelona itinerary starts at Port Vell, the city’s old port.
 With its esplanade that is lined with palm trees and public art, this is one of the most picturesque parts of the city.
 It is also starting point for catamaran cruises along the harbour.